 Instructions

-• In the same skillet, add sliced shallots and toss around briefly.
-Now add white wine and bay leaf.
-Bring to a high simmer and let the liquid reduce slightly (about 4 minutes).
-Add broth and lemon juice, and let simmer again on medium-high heat for another 5 minutes.
+• Make a white wine sauce.
+To the same skillet over medium-high heat, add the shallots and toss until fragrant.
+Add the white wine and bay leaf and bring to a high simmer.
+Let the liquid reduce slightly, about 4 minutes.
+Add the broth and lemon juice, and let simmer again on medium-high heat for another 5 minutes.

-• Add lamb back to skillet and let everything cook together for 10 minutes.
+• Simmer the lamb chops.
+Add lamb back to skillet and let everything cook together for 10 minutes.

-• Once lamb is ready, serve hot with a little garnish of crushed mint and fresh parsley leaves.
-Place wine-lemon braising sauce and the cranberry-harissa chutney in two bowls to serve alongside the lamb.
+• Serve.
+When the lamb is ready, transfer to a serving platter and sprinkle with parsley and dried mint.
+Place wine-lemon braising sauce and the cranberry-harissa chutney in two bowls to serve alongside the lamb, or spoon both over top.
+Enjoy!

 Notes